DataDog/hiring-engineers/answers.md

 - There are many more examples I could think of including a little pressure sensor on my chair that would count the amount of hours I sit in front of the computer and trigger an "action" to get moving and display sum over a month.
 Might be good motivational element.

-2. Adding Functionality in next releases
+2. Adding functionality in next releases / roadmap items

 - It would be useful for the IT DevOps managers or non-technical people have easy access to the data as part of consolidated dashboard like a PowerBI one.
 I tried it and it works with publicly shared dashboards via iframe integration but it's not elegant.It would be nice if one could integrate into more complex reports via a custom integration.